 Research about dermatological infections have shown that lemongrass is equipped with healing effects for the same along with yeast infections and those caused by pathogens.
 Lemongrass is also known to efficiently treat vaginal and oral candidiasis.

 Citral is probably the most important ingredient which is found abundantly in lemongrass.
 Cityral prevents the accumulation of abdominal fat and promotes breakdown of fat to produce energy which helps in eliminating obesity.
 By promoting oxidation of fatty acid s and reducing the possibilities of weight gain, citral improves the metabolic action of the body.

-Lemongrass enhances the regular operations of the body like digestion, respiration, excretion and the functioning of the nervous system.
+Lemongrass tea or essential oil enhances the regular operations of the body like digestion, respiration, excretion and the functioning of the nervous system.
 By utilizing the maximum capacity of the nutrients present in it, lemongrass boosts the immune system of the body and prevents effects from any harmful foreign invasion.

 Also known as the fever grass, lemongrass is known to subside fever.
 Since it is equipped with diaphoretic and anti-pyretic properties, lemongrass has been since time immemorial used to cure fever by promoting sweating in Ayurvedic medicine.

 Lemongrass has been since ancient time used to treat cold, cough and fever in the field of Ayurvedic medicine.
 The vitamin C present in lemongrass relieves of nasal blockages, bronchial asthma, flu and other respiratory disorders.

 The essential oils present in lemongrass are equipped with anti-bacterial and anti-microbial properties that keep stomach infection causing pathogens at bay and fights existing infections.